Rosalind Nashashibi

 Layla Rosalind Nashashibi (born 1973) is a Palestinian-English artist based in London.
 Nashashibi works mainly with 16 mm film but also makes paintings and prints.
 Her work often deals with everyday observations merged with mythological elements, considering the relationships and moments between community and extended family.

 Early life and education

-Nashashibi was born in 1973 to a Palestinian father and Irish mother, in Croydon, a large town in South London.
+Nashashibi was born in 1973 to a Palestinian father and Northern Irish mother, in Croydon, a large town in South London.
 She received a Bachelor of Fine Arts in Fine Art from Sheffield Hallam University, South Yorkshire, United Kingdom in 1995.
 She completed a Master of Fine Arts degree at The Glasgow School of Art in 2000.
 During this time she spent three months in CalArts, California, as part of a masters exchange program.